intel/AiCSD/docs_src/catalog/Get-Started-Guide.md

 ## Learn More

 -  Learn how to integrate a custom pipeline with models from Intel® Geti™ platform using the [Pipeline Configuration](./Pipeline-Configuration.md) chapter in the User Guide.
--  Try other configurations of a single- and two-system setup using the [Two-System Setup](./Two-System-Setup.md) chapter in the User Guide.

 ## Troubleshooting